samueldata/freeCodeCamp-JavaScript-Algorithms-and-Data-Structures/README.md

 ---

 Each module contains lessons separated by files.
-In these files of each folder, before starting the code, the proposed activity are commented out followed by the solution in code.
+In these files of each folder, before starting the code, the proposed activity are commented out followed by the solution.

 The respective courses are being taken: